lvamaral/BetterPlaylists/README.md

 ![demo](docs/screencasts/addsong.gif)

 Songs can only be added to owned or followed playlists.
-Song search updates to show if a song is already on a playlist (and cannot be added again) or if available to add.
+The Song Search component updates to show if a song is already on a playlist (and cannot be added again) or if available to add.

 ![song_icon_code](docs/screencasts/addicon.png)
+Code snippet showing how the add icon conditionally re-renders.

 ### Ability to play songs continuously from a playlist